Guide to Planning Your North Cascades National Park Elopement

 One thing you definitely don’t want to forget for your North Cascades National Park elopement is your special use permit aka your wedding permit.
 Here’s how to get your North Cascades National Park Wedding or Elopement Permit:

-The National Park Service will send you back a permit draft for you to review and sign.
-Send the draft permit back and you’ll get your super duper officially signed North Cascade National Park wedding permit.
+- The National Park Service will send you back a permit draft for you to review and sign.
+Send the draft permit back and you’ll get your super duper officially signed North Cascades National Park wedding permit.

 Pro tip: you can get your special use wedding permit up to a year in advance.
 They require about four weeks to process, so you won’t want to put off getting this step checked off of your list!